GROSS LETTABLE AREA RETAIL SURVEY

 - Present the findings in a transparent and easy to read format for all interested parties to understand in their own way.

 It is important to note that in some states or territories, lease legislation might contain provisions that over-ride the Property Councils preferred approach to the measurement of retail premises.
-The Realserve team has specialised in this space for nearly 20 years.
+The Realserve team has specialised in this space for over 20 years.

 The Gross Lettable Area Retail determination excludes;